thycotic/dsv-docs/product/cli-ref/client.md

 > NOTE: The client Secret is available only when you create the client.
 If the Secret is lost, delete the client and create a new one.

+#### Ephemeral Credentials

+Client credentials can be made temporary by using the `--uses` and `--ttl` flags.

+**`--uses`** determines the number of times the client credential can be read.
+If set to 0, it can be used infinitely.
+Uses defaults to 0.

+**`--ttl`** determines long until the client credential expires.
+If set to 0, it can be used indefinitely.
+Ttl defaults to 0.

 ### Search

 The *search* command accepts as its `--query` parameter the name of a Role, and searches for clients having that Role.